Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 Destry Rides Again (1939), 94 minutes, D: George Marshall

 A popular and marvelous Western comedy spoof/farce from Universal Pictures - a satirical parody of the classic Western with its stereotypical elements - a lawless Western town with a saloon and a sheriff, peppered with three saloon/musical numbers!
 The western is set in the Last Chance Saloon in the wild Western town of Bottleneck.
-The town's bar-room is corrupt and out of control, run by saloon owner Kent (Brian Donlevy), who features in his wild saloon the lusty, sexy singer Frenchy (Marlene Dietrich, reprising her sexy role from The Blue Angel (1930)).
-The son of a famous brave lawman, Tom Destry (James Stewart) is summoned to the town to tame it - but he is a milk-drinking, soft-spoken, mild-mannered, gunless sheriff.
+The town's bar-room is corrupt and out of control, run by unscrupulous saloon owner Kent (Brian Donlevy), who features in his wild saloon the lusty, sexy dance-hall singer Frenchy (Marlene Dietrich, reprising her sexy role from The Blue Angel (1930)).
+The son of a famous brave lawman, laconic, peace-loving Tom Destry (James Stewart) is summoned to the town to tame it - but he is a milk-drinking, soft-spoken, mild-mannered, gunless sheriff.
 Despite his shortcomings, Destry is able to keep the peace, in between his attempts to resist the charms of Frenchy.
 Destry shot Kent, but heroine Frenchy collapsed and died in his arms, mortally wounded in the back from Kent's bullet.
 Before dying, she let him know that she loved him, gasping: "Would you kiss me goodbye?"
-Memorable for Frenchy's rendition of "See What the Boys in the Back Room Will Have" and for the roughest female fight in film history (a marathon wrestling match pitting Frenchy against Mrs. Callahan (Una Merkel)).
+Memorable for Frenchy's rendition of "See What the Boys in the Back Room Will Have" and for the roughest female catfight - a bar-room brawl - in film history (a marathon wrestling match pitting Frenchy against Mrs. Callahan (Una Merkel)).

 Drums Along the Mohawk (1939), 103 minutes, D: John Ford